All You Need to Know About “Well-Known Trademarks”

 i.
 11 (2) Protection of well-known marks across all classes

-“A trade mark which—
+“A trademark which—

-(a) is identical with or similar to an earlier trade mark; and
+(a) is identical with or similar to an earlier trademark; and

-(b) is to be registered for goods or services which are not similar to those for which the earlier trade mark is registered in the name of a different proprietor, shall not be registered, if or to the extent, the earlier trade mark is a well-known trade mark in India and the use of the later mark without due cause would take unfair advantage of or be detrimental to the distinctive character or repute of the earlier trade mark.”
+(b) is to be registered for goods or services which are not similar to those for which the earlier trademark is registered in the name of a different proprietor, shall not be registered, if or to the extent, the earlier trademark is a well-known trademark in India and the use of the later mark without due cause would take unfair advantage of or be detrimental to the distinctive character or repute of the earlier trademark.”

 ii.
 11 (6) Factors taken into consideration while determining the trademark as well-known

 A Joint Resolution Concerning Provisions on the Protection of Well-Known Marks was adopted by WIPO in the year 1999 in order to protect the well-known marks from misuse and infringement, wherein various factors to determine a well-known trademark was enlisted.
-India being a member of World Trade Organisation, adopted these factors and enshrined it in clause 6 of Section 11 of the Trademarks Act.
-These determining factors includes – [ii]
+India being a member of the World Trade Organisation, adopted these factors and enshrined it in clause 6 of Section 11 of the Trademarks Act.
+These determining factors include – [ii]

 iii.
 11 (9) – Conditions not required for well-known trademark registration

-The section specifically mentions certain conditions which need not be required for the purpose of granting of well-known trademark.
+The section specifically mentions certain conditions which need not be required for the purpose of granting of a well-known trademark.
 These conditions are-

 iv.
 11 (10) –Obligation on the Registrar